lupasearch/lupasearch-client/docs/components/search-box.md

 - `searchBySuggestion` - if `true`, will display products that match first suggestion instead of search query.

 - `elements` - a list of elements to display in each product panel.
 For a full list of elements and configurations, see "Document panel fields" section.

+- `isInStock` - an optional function that should check if document is in stock.
+Used to enable/disable add to cart element if used in elements.

 ## Document panel fields